masslight/ottehr/README.md

 The script will prompt you for the following information:

-- Your access token: Log in to your [ZapEHR project](https://console.zapehr.com), and copy the access token from the dashboard.
+* Your access token: Log in to your [ZapEHR project](https://console.zapehr.com), and copy the access token from the dashboard.
-- Your project ID: Find this on the [ZapEHR project details page](https://console.zapehr.com/project).
+* Your project ID: Find this on the [ZapEHR project details page](https://console.zapehr.com/project).
-- Your first provider email: This can be your email address.
+* Your first provider email: This can be your email address.

-Upon completion, the script will generate important links highlighted in magenta.
+Upon completion, the script will generate important links.
 Follow these steps:

+### Ottehr Intake and Ottehr EHR

+1. The Intake and EHR websites will open.
+1. To log in to the EHR, locate the reset password link in the console output and visit the provided URL in your browser to set a password.
+You might be redirected to a page that does not load, if so change the URL to <http://localhost:3200> and it should load.
+If you prefer to use the website, you can click `Forgot password?` on the website that loads and set a password.

+### Ottehr telehealth

 1. Locate the reset password link in the console output and visit the provided URL in your browser to set a password.
-2. Go to `http://localhost:5173/dashboard` and log in using the email provided to the script and the chosen password.
+1. Go to `http://localhost:5173/dashboard` and log in using the email provided to the script and the chosen password.
-3. Open a new tab and visit the waiting room URL, as output in the script logs (e.g., `http://localhost:5173/{uuid}`).
+1. Open a new tab and visit the waiting room URL, as output in the script logs (e.g., `http://localhost:5173/{uuid}`).
-4. Enter your name as the patient, initiate the call, and grant video/audio permissions.
+1. Enter your name as the patient, initiate the call, and grant video/audio permissions.
-5. Accept the call from your provider tab.
+1. Accept the call from your provider tab.

 You should now be in a video call with yourself.

-## Repository Structure

-This repository uses a monorepo structure.
-Each package has its own code in its respective folder in [`packages/`](./packages/).

-- `app` - The static frontend website that patients use to join their telehealth visit and providers use to answer.
-- `zambdas` - The application's backend endpoints, deployed on the ZapEHR platform.

-Each package has its own README explaining in more detail its purpose, as well as how to run locally and deploy (if applicable).

-Run `pnpm i` at the root level to install dependencies for all packages in the monorepo.
-Then run `pnpm start` to start all packages locally.

 ## Scripts